 How can we leverage technology for inclusivity in the work-place (for example to reduce bias, foster collaboration, etc.)?

 LinkedIn pro les are dynamic and allow people to story-tell and market themselves professionally and personally as a whole person.
 These dynamic profiles provide data and insights that help the talent industry see what we call “the person behind the pro le.”
 By tapping into these insights, talent professionals can build custom campaigns and job searches to see who is passionate about their industry, has the unique background and skill sets they need, who is a culture add and who would work well with their team.

 watch marta riggins on a panel with alexis rask, amy vernetti, mark newman, and arthur sadoun at me convention

 Recruiting the Skills Required for the 21st Century

-Disclaimer: The views of me Convention speakers do not necessarily reflect the opinions of SXSW and Mercedes-Benz.
+Disclaimer: The views of me Convention speakers do not necessarily reflect the opinions of either Mercedes-Benz and/or SXSW.